-Additionally, buyers from the UK give a sigh of relief when they realize that the dreaded ‘gazumping’ cannot happen in a Florida property transaction.
+Additionally, buyers from the UK give a sigh of relief when they realize that the dreaded ‘gazumping’ cannot happen in a Florida real estate transaction.
 Once an offer is accepted here money is put down, and unless something comes up in due diligence which causes the contract to be broken, you can be confident the sale will be proceeding.
 For a lot of Brits this is the opposite from buying in the UK, when you can only be confident of the purchase when you have the keys in your hands on move-in day!

-Guide to Buying Property in Florida
+Guide to Buying Property in Sarasota

-Step 1 – Engage a Florida Realtor
+Step 1 – Engage a Realtor in Sarasota

 Step 2 – Find a Property

 Begin your search.
 Prices are rising steadily, and the deal you could get today, won’t necessarily be as well priced tomorrow.
 Your Realtor has access to the MLS (Multiple Listings Service) and will be actively using their expertise to find listings that suit your criteria and lifestyle goals, but you can also get proactive searching online.

 The more you look at, the more informed you are about price points and what’s really in your budget.
 When searching online be prepared to listen to your Realtor’s feedback and advice on neighborhood and streets though, as he or she is the expert on the ground and has the experience to know if something is too good to be true, overpriced or not the right location for your needs.
 Your Realtor’s local knowledge will be priceless in assisting you on this part of your journey.

 Once you’ve found some listings which may work for you, we highly recommend making the trip to check them out in person.
 On the ground in Sarasota, you have the option of attending open houses, or your Realtor can book showing appointments with the listing Realtor on your behalf.
 If you really can’t make it to Sarasota, then it’s even more imperative that your Realtor is of the highest standard and has impeccable local knowledge and market info!